abhayynair/Lightweight-Transfer-Learning-Across-Heterogeneous-Medical-Imaging-Sources/Skin/README.md

 The fix requires setting `os.environ['TF_USE_LEGACY_KERAS'] = '1'` before TensorFlow is imported for the first time in a given Python process.
 Setting it after TensorFlow has already been imported once in that session, even via an unrelated earlier cell, does not retroactively switch the backend.
 Every session in this project begins with an explicit verification step, checking that `tf.keras.__name__` equals `tf_keras.api._v2.keras`, and treats any other value as a hard stop requiring a full kernel restart, not a soft warning.

-Seed 42 is set for Python's `random`, `numpy`, and `tensorflow` at the start of every session, along with `TF_DETERMINISTIC_OPS=1` for GPU operation determinism.
-This determinism guarantee covers data splitting and shuffling behavior, verified reproducible to the exact row count and exact class weight value across at least seven independent sessions.
-It does not guarantee bit exact training trajectories across a save and reload boundary, since `ImageDataGenerator`'s internal shuffle state is not preserved by `model.save()` and `load_model()`, a fresh generator constructed after a reload begins its own shuffle sequence rather than continuing an prior one.
-This is disclosed as a limitation for any model whose training was split across a session boundary (for example, models trained as Phase 1 then resumed as Phase 2 in a separate session), rather than claimed as fully continuous.
+A single fixed global seed (42) is used for Python's `random`, `numpy`, and `tensorflow` at the start of every session, along with `TF_DETERMINISTIC_OPS=1` for GPU operation determinism.
+As of the five fold cross validation stage (Stage 16, detailed below), this fixed seed policy was deliberately extended and locked to apply identically across every fold and every architecture, rather than varying per fold, following a dedicated methodology review of published cross validation literature and medical imaging AI reporting standards.
+The reasoning: holding the seed fixed means the only thing varying between folds is which data partition was held out for testing, so the resulting cross fold standard deviation cleanly measures data partition sensitivity rather than being confounded with weight initialization variance.
+This determinism guarantee covers data splitting and shuffling behavior, verified reproducible to the exact row count and exact class weight value across many independent sessions.
+It does not guarantee bit exact training trajectories across a save and reload boundary, since `ImageDataGenerator`'s internal shuffle state is not preserved by `model.save()` and `load_model()`, a fresh generator constructed after a reload begins its own shuffle sequence rather than continuing a prior one.
+This is disclosed as a limitation for any model whose training was split across a session boundary, rather than claimed as fully continuous.

 `load_model` is used exclusively for any model reload, never a manual rebuild followed by `load_weights`, since a hand rebuilt architecture reconstructing a `.keras` file's weights by hand was an actual, encountered source of a BatchNormalization shape mismatch.

 Every reload after a session restart is followed by an immediate re-evaluation against the previously locked number for that exact model and split, treating any large deviation, particularly one near the random guess baseline for six classes (roughly 16 to 17 percent), as evidence the weights did not actually load rather than as a valid new result.
+This same discipline was applied to every one of Stage 16's 20 training runs: each saved checkpoint was reloaded fresh from disk and re-evaluated immediately after training, with the reloaded result confirmed to match the live training result before being recorded here.

 `shuffle=False` is set on every validation and test generator without exception, since shuffled evaluation silently scrambles the alignment between predictions and true labels.